jimka2001/cl-rte/adjuvant/README.md

 * `getenv` -- Wrapper around the implementation dependent (sbcl/Allegro) UNIX environment variable reader.

+* `demand-env-var` --  Signal an error if the named environment variable is missing, otherwise return its value.

 * `garbage-collect` -- run the garbage collector

 ### Other